autohaem: 3D printed devices for automated preparation of blood smears: CONCLUSIONS

 \subsection{Contributions}

-SM designed the study, was the lead designer and maintainer of the devices, software, and assembly instructions, prepared the blood samples and reagents, performed testing of the devices, carried out the data analysis, and drafted the manuscript; JK contributed to the device designs, software, and assembly instructions and performed testing of the devices; AAL, DP and LL contributed to the device designs and data analysis; AK contributed to the device designs and the design of the study, and coordinated the study; CM contributed to the design of the study; RB contributed to the device designs and the design of the study; PC conceived of the study, designed the study, coordinated the study, and helped draft the manuscript.
+S.M. designed the study, was the lead designer and maintainer of the devices, software, and assembly instructions, prepared the blood samples and reagents, performed testing of the devices, carried out the data analysis, and drafted the manuscript.
+J.K. contributed to the device designs, software, and assembly instructions and performed testing of the devices.
+A.A.L., D.P. and L.L. contributed to the device designs and data analysis.
+A.K. contributed to the device designs and the design of the study, and coordinated the study.
+C.M. contributed to the design of the study.
+R.W.B. contributed to the device designs and the design of the study.
+P.C. conceived of the study, designed the study, coordinated the study, and helped draft the manuscript.
 All authors gave final approval for publication and agree to be held accountable for the work performed therein.